nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 There is a 3-day long maintenance on HPCC from Nov.
 6 to Nov.
 8. During this period I guess I could only test some scripts to get it work on mass datasets.

+---

+I want to use some Kew data to test the pipeline, and maybe some fine tuning.
+The plan is to select 3 different sets of Kew reads for testing different aspect of the pipeline.
+1. Select widely distributed species (around 8?) on Kew database to test the ability of current method to sort different species into correct related clades.
+2. Select species in a small clade (e.g. Brassicaceae) to make a reference tree and then testing our 8 known mixes on the reference tree within very specific clade.
+This is to assess the accuracy of presence/absence for an unknown species that belongs to a certain group.
+Also, this can test the ability for this method to sort species that are relatively closed related.
+This will use the contig tree method.
+3. Select species within a small clade as query pseudo-unknown species (e.g. Brassicaceae/Poaceae) and test the 70 species with dense selected species in these two clade whether could be able to distinguish the difference of the query sequences.
+This may involve some clustering methods.
+4. Trim the 70 species tree by only have 1-2 species for each major cladd to make it a better reference for general use.